Estimated reading time: 6 minutes

 Conclusion

 Ultimately, it boils down to your study preferences.
-Your L&D team must try using both microlearning and traditional learning methods.
+Your L&D team must try using both microlearning and traditional learning ways.

-But if you find traditional learning more effective, there is no harm in sticking to it.
+But if you find traditional way more effective, there is no harm in sticking to it.

-Note that traditional learning is not a fail-proof method.
-And small chunks of microlearning alone cannot replace formal knowledge as well.
+Note that traditional study is not a fail-proof method.
+And small chunks of microlearning alone can’t replace formal knowledge as well.

 Both are complementary to help you learn more efficiently.
 An outline of the benefits and cons stated above can help you understand the concept better if understood.